namnh663/qa-portfolio/README.md

 # 🌐 Technical Implementation Guide

-An in-depth guide covering the technology stack, architectural choices, and setup instructions for the QA Portfolio project.
+An in-depth guide covering the technology stack, architectural choices, setup instructions, and additional details for the QA Portfolio project, including the Flutter application.

 ---